 Doric St Cafe + Kitchen

 Is anyone else loving the Korean brunch trend that’s been sweeping Perth for a while now?
 Us too.
 Doric St is definitely in order when the craving for a Korean beef and kimchi burger or a good healthy serving of bibimbap hits.
-For those who aren’t so sure, don’t worry!
-There’s a bunch of classics rounding out the menu, including an excellent bircher, pancakes, creamy scrambled eggs, and delicious chorizo eggs!
+For those who aren’t so sure, don’t worry, there’s a bunch of classics rounding out the menu, including traditional French toast, creamy scrambled eggs, smashed avo and delicious eggs benedict.

 If you want your brunch with a side of new Instagram content, head to tbsp. where the food is a thing of absolute beauty.
 There’s a good serving of classics like muesli and eggs, but basically everything else comes with an Asian twist.
-It’s hard to go past the pork omelette—spicy miso pork ragu folded lovingly into the egg—but the pandan french toast with maple syrup and the kimcheese burger are both delectable as well.
+It’s hard to go past the zucchini and corn okonomiyaki, but the chilli scramble and brioche French toast are just as good.
 For something a bit more daring, go for the chicken congee—it’s rice porridge, but with poached chicken and a slow-cooked egg thrown in, garnished with pickled cucumber.

 Port City Roasters

-Occupying the spot that once was Roasting Warehouse, Port City Roasters’ all day brekky game is as strong as that of its predecessors.
-For the perfect combination of savoury and sweet, try the Tres Leches French Toast, which combines passionfruit labneh with mandarin gel, ginger milk crumb and seasonal fruit.
-Otherwise, the crab omelette and the Asian-inspired Eggs Benny Chan are both downright delicious.
-Oh, and the beef brisket brioche roll with Asian slaw and pickled pumpkin will put a real zing in your morning—or afternoon!
+Occupying the spot that once was the Roasting Warehouse, Port City Roasters’ all day brekky game is as strong as that of its predecessors.
+For something sweet try the mango breakfast pannacotta or the French toast special.
+Otherwise, the potato rosti and the Asian-inspired Eggs Benny Chan are both downright delicious.

-Another O.G. of the Perth breakfast scene, Typika has a pretty inventive all day menu that has served them (and all of us) pretty well thus far—think crispy fried chicken with guacamole, spiced beef Benedict and black sticky rice with mango and coconut yoghurt!
-But the real hero here are the Huevos Rancheros; a small pot of grilled chorizo and perfectly seasoned tomato, topped with a sous vide egg and soft goat’s feta that you stir through to create a deliciously creamy consistency.
-Eat up!
+Another O.G. of the Perth breakfast scene, Typika has a pretty inventive all day menu that has served them (and all of us) pretty well thus far—think baked breakfast gnocchi, miso pork belly benedict and buttermilk pancakes with vanilla pandan custard.
+But the real hero here is the Huevos Rancheros; a small pot of grilled chorizo and perfectly seasoned tomato, topped with a sous vide egg and soft goat’s feta that you stir through to create a deliciously creamy consistency.

 Flora & Fauna

-The numero uno option for those wanting an all vegetarian, all day breakfast in Perth, Flora & Fauna is where it’s at.
+The numero uno option for those wanting an all-vegan, all day breakfast in Perth, Flora & Fauna is where it’s at.
 At only 18sqm, with half of it taken up by the kitchen, you can imagine most seating spills onto the street.
-From here, seated at one of their mismatched chairs, you can enjoy their perfectly moist banana bread, delicious smashed avo or pumpkin on rye, or one of their fully-loaded vegan bowls if you’re really looking to feel smug.
+From here, seated at one of their mismatched chairs, you can enjoy their perfectly moist banana bread (get it with peanut butter), delicious Baha breakfast burritos or PB&J bircher.
+Definitely don't skip the sweets cabinet for a take-home treat.

 West End Deli

 For Perth brekky-lovers, a visit to West End Deli is rudimentary.
-The sort of sophisticated yet relaxed bistro that everyone wishes was their local, West End Deli serves up a much-loved all day menu that hosts simple favourites like waffles, porridge, granola and eggs, but throws a few curve balls for good measure: stretched curds, anyone?
-The thing to do here is order a serve of eggs and choose from the imaginative list of extras to go with (think mushroom terrine with blue cheese butter or corn and cheese croquettes!).
-Our vote—get the thick cut double smoked bacon.
+The sort of sophisticated yet relaxed bistro that everyone wishes was their local, West End Deli serves up a much-loved all day menu that hosts simple favourites like porridge, granola and eggs, but throws a few curveballs for good measure; stretched curds, anyone?
+The thing to do here is order a serve of eggs and choose from the imaginative list of extras to go with (think mushroom terrine with blue cheese butter or corn and cheese croquettes).
+Our vote—get the thick-cut double-smoked bacon.
 You won’t regret it.

 Gill Street Cafe

 Perched on an otherwise quiet, leafy suburban street is bustling Gill Street Cafe, where the only thing harder than deciding what to choose off the tantalising all day menu is fighting off the school drop-off crowd for a park.
 Of course, if you roll in at midday, that’s not an issue.
-Three words here guys: pulled beef chimichanga.
-In a few more words, that’s crispy, oozing fried eggs with avocado and chipotle wrapped up in a toasted tortilla with queso blanco and coriander, and it’s seriously good.
-For something slightly less, er, indulgent, try the Gill St Poke, the delicious coriander and sweet corn fritters—they’re topped with mouth-watering chilli jam, or the pancakes.
+The menu is long and delicious and we're not giving you any help in choosing what to have because it's all so good.

 Hampton & Maley

-The brainchild of the fine dining heavyweights behind Restaurant Amuse, Hampton & Maley is breakfast done right—and we don’t just mean because its offered all day.
-Menu heroes include the soft eggs with crispy chicken skins and sourdough (Amuse was basically famous for this dish, and it’s back!), the white anchovies on toast, and the blue swimmer crab omelette.
+The brainchild of the fine dining heavyweights behind Restaurant Amuse, Hampton & Maley is breakfast done right—and we don’t just mean because it's offered all day.
+Menu heroes include the grilled halloumi and guac with poachies, pine nuts and puffed wild rice, the crumpet with fried chicken wings and the fricassee of mushies sitting on creamy polenta.